mstksg/inCode/copy/entries/foldl-adjunction.md

 [^moore]: Some might recognize `Cofree ((->) r)` as a common way of implementing a [Moore machine][] in Haskell.
-In fact, our derivation here is basically a backwards version of [the process described here][mooreless].
+In fact, our derivation here is basically a backwards version of [the process described here by Edward Kmett][mooreless].

 [Moore machine]: https://en.wikipedia.org/wiki/Moore_machine
 [mooreless]: https://www.schoolofhaskell.com/user/edwardk/moore/for-less